kursatkara/KARA-Lab-at-OSU/content/authors/admin/_index.md

 title: Kursat Kara
 role: Assistant Professor of Aerospace Engineering
 avatar_filename: avatar.jpg
-bio: Dr. Kara directs the Computational Hypersonics and Aerodynamics Laboratory at Oklahoma State University.
+bio: Dr. Kara is the principal investigator of the Kara Aerodynamics ReseArch Laboratory at Oklahoma State University.
 He teaches Fundamentals of Aerodynamics, Unsteady Aerodynamics, Computational Fluid Dynamics, and Quantum Computing.
-  Previously, he had been an assistant professor at Khalifa University, where he received the Faculty Excellence Award for Outstanding Teaching in 2015.
+Previously, he was an assistant professor at Khalifa University, where he received the Faculty Excellence Award for Outstanding Teaching in 2015.
 interests:
   - Hypersonic Flows
   - Boundary-Layer Transition